 Government seeks to dismiss Alabama lawsuit over Census

 MONTGOMERY, Ala.
-(AP) — The federal government is asking a judge to dismiss Alabama's lawsuit seeking to exclude people living in the country illegally from 2020 U.S. Census counts.
+(AP) — The federal government has asked a judge to dismiss Alabama's lawsuit seeking to exclude people living in the country illegally from 2020 U.S. Census counts.

 A federal judge on Wednesday gave Alabama until Jan.
 25 to respond to the request.